 Subd.
 3. Access to data.
 The legislature determines that the greatest possible access to certain government information and data is essential to allow citizens to participate fully in a democratic system of government.
 Certain information and data, including, but not limited to the following, must be provided free of charge or for a nominal cost associated with reproducing the information or data:

-(2) legislative and rulemaking information, including public information newsletters, bill text and summaries, bill status information, rule status information, meeting schedules, and the text of statutes and rules;
+(2) legislative and rulemaking information, including an electronic version of the State Register, public information newsletters, bill text and summaries, bill status information, rule status information, meeting schedules, and the text of statutes and rules;

 (4) opinions of the attorney general;

 (5) Campaign Finance and Public Disclosure Board and election information;

 (6) public budget information;